Putin Now Has Underwater Nukes That Cause 1,600-Foot Tsunamis, ‘Flush All Living Things,’ Moscow Paper Reports

-Following an announcement last year by Russian President Vladimir Putin in his annual state-of-the-union address, Russia is now about to deploy at least 30 high-tech, underwater nuclear drones that according to the Russian news agency Tass would each be “capable of carrying a nuclear warhead with a yield of up to two megatons to destroy enemy naval bases.”
+Following an announcement last year by Russian President Vladimir Putin in his annual State of the Union address, Russia is now about to deploy at least 30 high-tech, underwater nuclear drones that, according to the Russian news agency Tass, would each be “capable of carrying a nuclear warhead with a yield of up to two megatons to destroy enemy naval bases.”
 A two-megaton nuclear device delivers more than 133 times the explosive force of the atomic bomb dropped on Hiroshima, Japan, by a United States aircraft on August 6, 1945.

 The most powerful nuclear weapon currently in the United States arsenal, the B83 thermonuclear bomb, delivers 1.2 megatons of explosive force, according to The Brookings Institute.
-One megaton is the equivalent of one million tons of the explosive material TNT.
+One megaton is the equivalent of 1 million tons of the explosive material TNT.

 But the destruction that would be unleashed by detonating one of the new Russian “Poseidon” nuclear drones underwater was detailed in another Russian newspaper, the Moscow tabloid Moskovskij Komsomolets, or MK, a paper that was founded in 1919 with a reported circulation of 700,000, according to the media industry site Mondo Times.